Scrapper (2023 film): Plot

 Georgie bonds with Jason as he takes her metal detecting in a field, where he plants a bracelet for her.
 He explains that it was his favourite childhood hobby, having found the bullet as a boy and kept it ever since.
 He buys Georgie a cake, which she leaves on Layla's doorstep.
 At home, she explains what happened, and he upsets Layla's mother by offering money as an apology.

 That night, Jason cuts the padlock and enters Georgie's private room, where she has begun building a tower out of scrap metal with plans to reach her mother in Heaven.
 Georgie wakes up to find Jason has gone, leaving behind his mobile phone and instructions to listen to a voicemail from Vicky, begging Jason to come home and be a father to Georgie.

 Georgie searches fruitlessly for Jason until she finds him at a playground, playing football with some boys.
 He explains that he wanted to tell her about the voicemail but was too cowardly, and Georgie admits that she wants him in her life.
 Agreeing that they will both make mistakes, Jason and Georgie embrace life together as father and daughter.

-Social services are no wiser to the fact that Georgie's uncle never existed; Layla is happy with the cake and to have gotten two weeks off school; and Georgie and Jason continue to steal bikes and get on well with one another.
+Social services are no wiser to the fact that Georgie's uncle never existed; Layla is happy with the cake and to have got two weeks off school; and Georgie and Jason continue to steal bikes and get on well with one another.
 As she repaints her living room with her father, Georgie reconciles with Ali.